stlouis-mo-developers/cmsinreact/README.md

  - `Create React App` by default generates your first component as a functional component inside the `App.tsx` file
  - The App.tsx file consists of import statements at the beginning, the App component in the middle, and an export statement at the bottom.

- The import statements at the top of the file `App.tsx` provides us with code that has been defined elsewhere.
+ The import statements at the top of the file `App.tsx` provides us with code that has been created some where.
- Let's look at these statements
+Here is what it looks like ...
 ```
 <code>
 import React from 'react';